When are visiting hours?

-We suggest bringing 5 changes of clothes and a pair of comfortable shoes.
-All clothing must be washed, labeled with resident’s name in permanent ink and entered into the inventory log in their chart.
-We request that the resident not keep high value items such as jewelry or large amounts of cash in the facility.
+We recommend you bring 5 pairs of clothing and comfortable shoes.
+We require all clothing be washed, labeled with your loved one’s name in permanent marker, and recorded in the inventory log with their chart.
+Additionally, we request that the resident not bring items of high value or large amounts of cash.

-Is there a limit to who can visit at one time?
+Are there limits on who can visit our loved ones at one time?

-Children are encouraged to visit, although, when they do so we ask than an adult accompany any children visiting under the age of 12 at all times.
+Children are encouraged to visit, but we do ask that an adult always accompany any children under the age of 13.

-Pets are encouraged to visit, but need to be cleaned up after at all times with proper safety measures taken.
-All pets need to be current with all vaccinations and kept on a leash.
+Pets are encouraged to visit on the basis that they are cleaned up after all times and with safety measures taken.
+All pets are required to be current with vaccinations and always kept on a leash.

-How often will a physician or health professional visit?
+How often will a physician or health professional visit my loved one?

-Can I take my loved one home for a visit?
+Am I able to bring my loved one home for a visit?